 It might sound different, but these are all basically the same interview question with the purpose of getting a brief overview of who you are.

-How do I answer "Tell me about yourself?"
+How to answer 'Tell me about yourself?'

 As mentioned, your response here sets the tone for the interview.
 You'll want to prepare a short, but rich answer.